manishgcettb1/ga4gh-drs-compliance-checker/README.md

 Python project to check compliance for ga4gh drs kit.

 # About me(author)
+I am Manish and have 11 years of experience in Software development.
+I have been working majorly in Java-SpringBoot based enterprise application but also acquired working experience in Python(2 & 3).
+I gained python experience currently working on few python projects in my EMBL-EBI work.

+# Prerequisite
+This application make http call to DRS application deployed locally on URL: so .
+It is assumed that you have DRS API running on your machine.
+If it's not running on your machine then need to change the URL drs_url = http://localhost:5000/ga4gh/drs/v1/ under conf.ini file.

 # Deploy using docker
 1. Build a Docker image for your Python application using the  command: docker build -t myrepo/ga4gh-drs-compliance-checker:latest.
 (Replace the 'myrepo' as required)